Milan Škriniar

+Škriniar began his career in his native Slovakia with Žilina.
+He also underwent a loan spell at ViOn Zlaté Moravce early in his career.
+In 2016, Škriniar moved to Italy with Sampdoria, where he would play for a season before joining league rivals Internazionale. Škriniar went on to win one Serie A, two Coppa Italia, and two Supercoppa Italiana titles for the Nerazzurri, eventually becoming the team's captain.
+He joined French club Paris Saint-Germain in 2023, and Turkish club Fenerbahçe in 2025.

+As a youth international, Škriniar represented Slovakia at under-17, under-18, under-19, and under-21 level.
+In May 2016, at the age of 21, he made his senior Slovakia debut, and was selected for the team representing his country at UEFA Euro 2016. Škriniar later played for Slovakia at Euro 2020 and Euro 2024.

 Club career

 MŠK Žilina

-Škriniar began his career in the youth structures of FK Žiar nad Hronom before joining the youth setup of MŠK Žilina at age 12.
+Škriniar began his career in the youth structures of Žiar nad Hronom before joining the youth setup of Žilina at 12 years old.
 He made his official Slovak Super Liga debut for the first team on 27 March 2012 aged 17 years and 49 days, in a match against ViOn Zlaté Moravce.
-On 23 November 2012 he scored his first goal in the Slovak Super Liga against ViOn during a 4–1 victory.
+On 23 November 2012, he scored his first goal in the Slovak Super Liga against ViOn during a 4–1 victory.

-Škriniar was sent on loan for half a season to ViOn Zlaté Moravce in February 2013, in order to gain more first-team experience.
+Škriniar was sent on loan for half a season to ViOn Zlaté Moravce in February 2013 to gain more first-team experience.

 Sampdoria

-On 29 January 2016, Sampdoria announced the signing of Milan Škriniar on a four-and-half year contract.
+On 29 January 2016, Sampdoria announced the signing of Milan Škriniar on a four-and-a-half-year contract.
 He made his debut in a 2–1 home victory over Lazio in late April.
 During the next season Škriniar played a key role for Marco Giampaolo's Blucerchiati, finishing the campaign as the youngest defender to have made at least 35 appearances in Serie A.